 It was two hours to midnight, and the sun was setting in the North.
 A blanket of thick fog was hanging around the high points of the Drashivan jungle, moving in slow swirls around the hills.
 Keldan was reminded of a bath house on Crek Prime and the sight of the fat balding aliens gliding in and out of the steam.
-He chuckled to himself, and ran a hand over his own receding hairline, removing the sweat that was gathering there.
+He ran a hand over his forehead, removing the sweat that was gathering there.
 He rubbed his fingers together and peered once more into the sweltering jungle before returning to the relative shelter of the Fallingstar’s cave-like cargo bay, which was currently standing open to the humid air.
 His Flightmaster, a serious and level-headed Kollimarian, was deftly sorting a stack of papers with his long, alien fingers.

 “San, who did you say the message was from?”